Prerequisites

 Sound of a notification

 You can use the name of a sound file in your app’s main bundle or in the Library/Sounds folder of your app’s container directory.
+Specify the string “default” to play the system sound.
+Use it for regular notifications.
+For critical alerts, use the sound dictionary instead.
+The code below works for iOS devices:Priority for notification

-If you omit this header, APNs (iOS) set the notification priority to 10
+If you omit this header, APNs (iOS) set the notification priority to10

 .